Spelmo/CSS-landing-page-with-tabs/README.md

 * Link to the heroku app : https://css-workout.herokuapp.com/

 BEWARE : this app is not just gorgeous, it's simply the best.
 Sunglasses recommended.

+* This app is a student project for The Hacking Project.
+It is aimed at getting stronger CSS skills.
+Most links, while looking incredibly amazing, are non functional.
+What a downer!